Queen of Hearts

 - If your pawn reaches the final rank and needs to be promoted, play will not stop for you.
 If you aren't ready to make it another piece, that's your problem.
 You must alert the marshal as to what piece you are turning your pawn into.

 - It is extremely important that players loudly yell that their move is complete by yelling "DONE!"
 We try to keep the game flowing quickly.
 There will be a timer keeping track of how long it takes for the kind to decide on his move and a side will forfeit its move if one is not declared in the ten-second limit.
+Again, this ten second limit is on choosing a piece.
+Once a piece is activated the next ten second count is not a time limit, it is the amount of time that elapses before the other king can make their move.

 - The following are the rules for the different chess pieces.